cguintob/BTL_humidity_code/README.md

 2. `sensorData.py` --- The Python program
 3. `[INTEGER]` --- A number telling the program which serial port to use
 4. `[DATA FILE].txt` --- Includes measurements from the sensor

+To reduce confusion, name sensor data files with the following format:

+`sensor[# OF SENSOR BASED ON SERIAL PORT]_[ABBREVIATION OF MONTH WHEN DATA COLLECTION STARTS][# OF DAY WHEN DATA COLLECTION STARTS].txt`

 After the program is run, it will print whatever is sent to the serial port by `aht10.ino` to the screen.
 Those values, as well as the date and time of the